OppNHeimer/you-too-can-animate/readme.md

 ![pear examples](./images/finished_pear_examples.gif)
 Check out the code for this example on [CodePen](https://codepen.io/OppNHeimer/pen/EeBzMw)!

 In particular, read into [animation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation), [stroke-dasharray](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray), and [@keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) to customize your animation further.
+There are also many other [CSS properties that can be applied to SVGs](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute)

 Now you have the tools to build an animated SVG line drawing.
 Add a little motion to your next project!